Schrausser/The_Nuremberg_Chronicle_1493_Transcriptions/Fol_3r_En.md

 [^1]: 'rotundum' and 'gescheibelt', disc-shaped.
 [^2]: Greek god of the north wind and personification of winter.
 [^3]: *Notus*, the Greek god and personification of the south wind or *nothus*, *illegitimate*, *false*, *mixed*, *hybrid*.
-[^4]: 'Etlich lerer nit allein auß den unsern sunder auch auß den hebreyschen vn[d] andern haben geglawbt', Some teachers, not only ours but also among the Hebrews and others, believed that…
+[^4]: 'Etlich lerer nit allein auß den unsern sunder auch auß den hebreyschen vn[d] andern haben geglawbt', Many teachers, not only ours but also among the Hebrews and others, believed that…
 [^5]: 'Supra', previously vs. 'uber'.
 [^6]: 'inerrantem' and 'die unirrende[n]'.